If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 These users care about their privacy and are willing to stop doing business with you if you fail to protect their sensitive information.

-But there’s another critical reason why organizations regularly update their privacy policy.
-And that reason is the law.
+But there’s another critical reason why organizations regularly update their privacy policy: the law.

 To comply with data protection laws and, if applicable to your organization, the NIST cybersecurity framework, you need updated, accurate privacy policies on your website.